UCR-Library-Honors-Ignition-Seminar/week-07-machine-learning/reflection-template.md

 ## 2. Training Data Log

-*Answer each question in 1–3 sentences.
-This replaces the separate `training-notes.md`.*
+*Answer each question in 1–3 sentences.*

 **What categories did you train your model to distinguish?**